 Questions worth asking a prospective therapist

 What is your training?
 Specific program + year of completion is the answer you want.
-"I'm experienced with psychedelics" alone is not.
+“I'm experienced with psychedelics” alone is not a credential.

-What's your approach to difficult content?
-Childhood trauma, spiritual crisis, and ego-dissolution distress each benefit from different frameworks.
+What’s your approach to difficult content?
+Childhood trauma, spiritual crisis, and ego-dissolution distress each benefit from different therapeutic frameworks.
+Ask whether they use a specific modality — IFS, somatic experiencing, EMDR, ACT, or psychodynamic approaches — and whether they have experience with challenging psychedelic experiences specifically.